ojuschugh1/sqz/README.md

 ```

 > [!NOTE]
-> **Name disambiguation:** this repo, [ojuschugh1/sqz](https://github.com/ojuschugh1/sqz), is an independent project and is not affiliated with any other similarly named tool — including `squeez` (a hook-based compressor for AI CLIs) or other compression projects that shorten "squeeze".
+> **Name disambiguation:** this repo, [ojuschugh1/sqz](https://github.com/ojuschugh1/sqz), is an independent project and is not affiliated with any other similarly named or working tool or other compression projects that shorten "squeeze".
 If you installed `sqz` / `sqz-cli` / `sqz-mcp` from crates.io, npm, PyPI, or Homebrew, it comes from this repository.

 ## Token Savings